ra3xdh/qucs_s-help/source/Ref.rst

 Mike Brinson and Vadim Kuznetsov, Extended behavioural device modelling and circuit simulation with Qucs-S, International Journal of Electronics, Published online on 29 July 2017.
 <http://dx.doi.org/10.1080/00207217.2017.1357764>.

+Mike Brinson, Verilog-A compact modelling of SiC devices with Qucs-S, QucsStudio and MAPP/Octave FOSS tools, presented at IEEE EDS Distinguished Lecturer
+Mini-Colloquium on SiC: technology, devices, modeling, June 20, 2018, Gdynia, Poland.
+Available from <https://www.researchgate.net/publication/325988612_Verilog-A_compact_modelling_of_SiC_devices_with_Qucs-S_QucsStudio_and_MAPPOctave_FOSS_tools>.

+Mike Brinson,  Qucs Frequency Domain Non-Linear Compact Modelling and Simulation of IC Spiral Inductors on Silicon.
+Proceedings of the 25th International Conference-MIXDES, 21-23 June 2018, Gdynia, Poland.
+DOI: 10.23919/MIXDES.2018.8444556.

 Mike Brinson,  Frequency Domain Non-Linear Compact Modelling and Simulation of IC Spiral Inductors on Silicon,  International Journal of Microelectronics and Computer Science, Vol. 9.
-No. 1.
-2018, ISSN 2080-8755.
+No. 1, pp. 19-26, 2018, ISSN 2080-8755.

    `back to the top <#top>`__